 “Really enjoyed it!
 I like my chili thick and chunky and this recipe did not dissapoint.
 The “chili meat” was especially good.” —Jon

 Ingredients used to make this chili recipe

 This sweet potato and black bean chili is made up of three different components, and while it may look like a lot, it’s actually quite easy!
 There’s the chili “meat,” the fillings, and then the seasonings (get all the measurements in the recipe card at the bottom).

 - Walnuts: 1 cup of walnuts will be used to help give it a meaty consistency.

 - Mushrooms: We will use 2 large cups of mushrooms for that delicious umami flavor.

-- Black Beans: Finally, black beans tie the meat together and help to create a ground beef texture.
+- Black Beans: Finally, black beans are great in chili and tie the “meat” together and help to create a ground beef texture.
 Be sure to drain and rinse prior to adding to the food processor.